PID Front Lobby Kiosk

 Learn how PID is planning for the future.

-Fees: Directors shall receive compensation not to exceed $100 per day.
+Fees: Directors DO NOT receive an annual salary.
+Directors shall receive compensation not to exceed $100 per day.
 Compensation taken may be less than $100; down to a minimum amount of one cent for either:

 PID has fair governance policies that ensure access to public records.
 If you're looking for information not detailed on this page or in our document library, please submit a request for public information.